maclover7/elections2022/allegheny-adder/README.md

 Update the `races` array in `config.json`.
-There should be one array per tracked race, with the first entry as a race name of your selection, followed by the race ID number utilized in the Clarity election system.
+There should be one array per tracked race, with the first entry as a race name of your selection, followed by the Clarity race ID for the "geography" and then the Clarity race ID for the "results."

 **Get zero-count results**